Mona 4Reall

-Mona Faiz Montrage (born 26 June 1992) better known by her stage name as Mona 4Reall or Hajia4Reall is a Ghanaian socialite, model, musician, businesswoman and convicted fraudster.
+Mona Faiz Montrage (born 26 June 1992), popularly known by her stage names as Mona 4Reall or Hajia4Reall is a Ghanaian socialite, model, musician, entrepreneur, and convicted fraudster..

 Early life and education

-Hajia4Reall was born and raised in Tamale, the northern part of Ghana alongside her siblings to a Ghanaian mother and a Lebanese father.
-She had her elementary education in Tamale before proceeding to Labone Senior High School for her secondary school education.
+Hajia4Reall was born and spent her early life inTamale, in northern Ghana, alongside her siblings, to a Ghanaian mother and a mixed father of Ghanaian and Lebanese roots.
+She received her elementary education in Tamale and later continued toLabone Senior High School for her secondary school education.

 Career

 Business

-In July 2017, Mona 4Reall launched a women's cosmetics brand with the name 4Real Beauty.
-She owns an event and entertainment company based in New York.
-The company specializes in event planning, multimedia production, and talent management.
-The company gained prominence after it organized one of Accra's biggest End of Year Party, the Global Wave party in 2016.
+In July 2017, she established a women’s beauty brand known as 4Real Beauty.
+She is the owner of a New York–based event and entertainment company that focuses on event planning, multimedia production, and talent management.
+The company became prominent after organizing Accra’s Global Wave Party in 2016, one of the city’s biggest end-of-year events.

-She has starred in music videos for artists including Shatta Wale on his song Bullet Proof.
+She has been featured in various music videos, including “Bullet Proof” by Shatta Wale.